veebch/walkman/README.md

 `python3 walkman.py`

+If you want to have a clear out of the local intermediate files, just run it with the flag to purge the local copy of the playlist:

+`python3 walkman.py -p`

 The files that make up the playlists should now each be in a separate directory in the folder `music`, ready to be dragged to your music player.
 If your player is mounted and configured correctly it will also rsync with that directory.